gokulramalingam2005/FindMaximum/README.md

 ii)	To find the maximum marks using the list method max().
 ```
 Program to mark the maximum of marks using the list method sort
-Developed by: KAVINRAJA D
+Developed by:gokul r
-RegisterNumber: 22007928
+RegisterNumber: 22009260
 def max_marks(marks):
    large = max(marks)
    return large